- Home

 Why write a will?

 Writing a will is one of the most important things you can do for your loved ones.
-Don’t be put off if you’re worried it will be complicated – there are a number of will-writing services and legal specialists who can help make the process as simple as possible.
+Don’t be put off if you’re worried it will be complicated – there are a number of will-writing services and legal specialists who can help make the process as straightforward as possible.

 Even though your estate can still be passed on if you die without a will – also known as dying “intestate” – it might not be distributed in the way that you want, and can cause additional stress to your friends and family if they are left without clear instructions for who gets what.
 Writing a will gives you the ability to clarify your wishes and prevent any family disputes.
 You can read more about the reasons to draw up a will in our article The importance of writing a will.